My Mundane Musings

 Almost live American Idol (May 6th)… May 6, 2008

-Filed under: American Idol, entertainment, fun, life, music, television — mymundanemusings @ 10:09 pm
+Filed under: American Idol,entertainment,fun,life,music,television — Rebekah Sanders @ 10:09 pm

 The final four go at it tonight on ROCK night!
 Ryan just told me that I *must* vote, but honestly the polls are going to be closed for me before I’m done watching.
 Really, if Idol wanted lots and lots of votes, they’d figure out a way to only allow one vote per phone number but keeping the lines open longer.
 Because of the wonders of the DVR, I’m automatically disqualified from voting because I’m not watching live.
 I can’t fast forward through commercials or Ryan’s time-wastingness either.